maxritter/aws-bedrock-multi-agent-blueprint/README.md

 - 🔄 **Tools Calling Integration**: Custom Bedrock Action group for fetching and analyzing relevant clinical trials data from ClinicalTrials.gov using AWS Lambda
 - 🧮 **Code Interpreter**: Built-in Code Interpreter capabilities for data analysis and visualization tasks that is able to generate images and HTML code
 - 🎯 **Prompt Engineering**: Custom prompt templates and configurations for knowledge base responses and orchestration of the Bedrock Agents
-- 📊 **Vector Database Storage**: Uses Amazon Aurora Vector Store for efficient storage and retrieval of embeddings for RAG
+- 📊 **Graph Database Storage**: Uses Amazon Neptune Graph Database for efficient storage and retrieval of embeddings for RAG
 - 📈 **Observability**: Built-in monitoring and tracing with LangFuse integration for evaluation, tracing, and cost tracking
 - 🛠️ **Infrastructure as Code**: Complete AWS CDK v2 for TypeScript setup with projen for consistent infrastructure management
 - 🔐 **Authentication**: Integrated Cognito-based authentication system for secure access control to the application via username / password